RaneKun/Tagify-Auto/README.md

 A one-click pipeline that runs all six Tagify taggers back-to-back against your `.ogg` music library — BPM/mood, genre (online + offline), lyrics (online + offline), and Spotify metadata — so you don't have to launch each module by hand.

+> This is best used with [Spytify](https://github.com/jwallet/spy-spotify) with `.wav` download and then [converting](https://github.com/Tichau/FileConverter) that to `.ogg` format for the best Spotify quality feel.

 > This is the **Auto Edition** — a single orchestrator script (`run_tagger.py`) chains all six taggers together and moves each file through the full pipeline automatically.
 Prefer running modules one at a time yourself?
 Check out [Tagify (Manual Edition)](https://github.com/RaneKun/Tagify), the standalone version each of these scripts is built from.

-> For screenshot previews click [here](SCREENSHOTS.md)

 ## ✨ How It's Different From the Manual Edition